akheron/jansson/doc/gettingstarted.rst

 .. _automake: http://www.gnu.org/software/automake/
 .. _libtool: http://www.gnu.org/software/libtool/

 Android
 -------

-Jansson can be built for android platforms.
-Android.mk is in the source root folder.
-The configuration file is located in the ``android`` directory in the source distribution.
+Jansson can be built for Android platforms.
+Android.mk is in the source root directory.
+The configuration header file is located in the ``android`` directory in the source distribution.

 Windows
 -------